regen-network/regen-ledger/CONTRIBUTING.md

 The following are some general guidelines when writing golang code:

 - optimize for readability
-  - "This is open source software.
-Consider the people who will read your code, and make it look nice for them."
 - use tabs rather than spaces
-- end of file should have extra line
+- end of file should have an extra line
 - imports should be alphabetical
 - imports should be divided into sections with a line between each section
   - native go packages